arkovia/acts/constitution-act.md

 ## Part 4: Genesis Council
 ### Section 1: Creation and Preamble
-There shall exist a Genesis Council EGI, which is a council which consists of the national leaders of Arkovia, referred to as a Gen, or plurally as Gens.
+There shall exist a Genesis Council EGI, which is a council that is to consist of the national leaders of Arkovia, referred to individually as a Gen, or plurally as Gens.

 ### Section 2: Responsibility of Genesis Council
 The responsibilities of the Genesis Council is to collectively: